 3) Plan ahead and simulate scenarios

-- Retail benefits from constant innovation and development.
-To stay relevant, it helps to have an advanced supply chain optimisation and planning solution like RELEX.
-Planning activities and simulating scenarios enable you to understand the impact, cost and execution of any particular activity or campaign.
+Retail benefits from constant innovation and development.
+To stay relevant, it helps to have an advanced supply chain optimisation and planning solution.
+Planning activities and simulating scenarios enable you to understand the impact, cost and execution of any particular activity or promotion.
 Planning ahead generally results in the delivery of a smoother and better customer experience.

 Black Friday – Putting these tips into practice